ivanbaradi/Obby-Speedrun-Challenge/README.md

 Lua, Roblox Studios

 ## **Responsibilities & Accomplishments**
+- Wrote 10+ scripts that creates the game using Lua.
+- Documented implementations to write functionalities using Google Docs.
 - Designed a Timer UI to increase elapse time, resets it, and converts the timer (in seconds) format to **0:00**.
-- Developed a teleporter API to teleport players to another stage and respawn them to their selected stages to do after they died.
+- Developed a teleporter API to teleport players to another area.
 - Designed a playlist that loops itself forever with selected songs using Roblox SoundId assets.
+- Utilized DataStore API to save and load player's data.
+- Utilized remote functions and events to allow communications between clients and the server.